Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

 The aim of the website is to let existing and prospective clients and business partners see what I offer and encourage them to work with me or buy my services.

+* As a business, I want to market myself as effectively as possible to internet users and generate more clients and product sales.
+I therefore advertise my products, services and their pricing as transparently as possible, and present the opportunity to purchase or sign up to a service via my website.

 * As a student or a parent of a student needing tuition, I want to find out what subjects Louis teaches and his rates.
 I do this by clicking on the 'tutor' link under his name or opening the [shop](https://lbacon17.github.io/louis-bacon-portfolio/shop.html)